 Cancer Prevention Manager, Irish Cancer Society

-Nine out of 10 people who are diagnosed with early stage bowel cancer, (stage one) survive their disease for five years compared with only one out of 10 of those diagnosed at a late stage four.
-It is important to be aware of your body and If you notice any unusual change in how your body works, talk to your doctor.
-The chances are it will not be cancer.
-However, getting it checked is not wasting anyone’s time.
-It could save your life.
+It is important to be aware of your body and if you notice any unusual change in how your body works, talk to your doctor.
+The chances are it will not be cancer but getting it checked is not a waste of anyone’s time, and it could even save your life.

 Some bodily changes that should not be ignored are:

 - Bleeding that is not normal for you